Adopting a bird or small mammal might seem like a small task, but the truth is they can require a lot of work.

-The new relationship between you and your furry, feathery, or hairless family member can be incredibly rewarding and bring you a lifetime of love and joy.
+The bond you'll build with your furry, feathery, or hairless family member can be truly fulfilling, bringing you a lifetime of love and happiness.

 Here are some factors to keep in mind before you adopt: